Python decorators#

 - function name

-- parameter
+say_hi - parameter

-- one output
+nameand typestr - one output

 say_hi('Apple') => Hi!
 Apple

 Next we plan to add one introduction to the output, such as Hi!
 Apple.
-I'm Bob
+I'm Bob.

 -